 It pays to take your time when commencing a stone cladding installation project.
 When working with a Free Form stone or a Linear pattern it may be worthwhile laying out your stone pieces on the ground before you start adhering the cladding to the substrate.

-As the markings, texture and colour tones of natural stone have been formed over thousands of years, they vary in appearance from piece to piece.
+The markings, texture and colour tones of natural stone have been formed over thousands of years.
+This means each piece will vary in appearance.
 No two pieces of natural stone cladding will be exactly alike.
 This variation is not a flaw.
 The natural imperfections and variations are the point.

-Laying out the stone cladding can help you arrange the pieces based on the size, colour and textural variation to create the most visually pleasing configuration.
+Laying out the stone cladding can help you arrange the pieces based on the size, colour and textural variation.
+This will help to create the most visually pleasing configuration.

 We also suggest blending the stone pieces from all the pallets delivered.